 Field-hunting tip

-Look in ultramafic rocks country — that is the host setting where gaotaiite typically forms.
+Look in ultramafic rocks country, the host setting where gaotaiite typically forms.
 If you start seeing chalcopyrite, bornite, platinum group minerals in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains habit, so train your eye for that shape before scanning the outcrop.